cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/fileset.rst

   PartitionedFileSetArguments.setDynamicPartitioner(cleanRecordsArgs, TimeAndZipPartitioner.class);
   context.addOutput(DataCleansing.CLEAN_RECORDS, cleanRecordsArgs);

-Now, for each record processed by the MapReduce job, the record will be written to a path corresponding to the ``Partition`` that it was mapped to by the ``DynamicPartitioner``, and the set of new ``Partition``s will be registered with the output ``PartitionedFileSet`` at the end of the job.
+With this, each record processed by the MapReduce job will be written to a path corresponding to the ``Partition`` that it was mapped to by the ``DynamicPartitioner``, and the set of new ``Partition``s will be registered with the output ``PartitionedFileSet`` at the end of the job.
+Note that any partitions written to must not previously exist.
+Otherwise, the MapReduce job will fail and none of the partitions will be added to the ``PartitionedFileSet``.

 Incrementally Processing PartitionedFileSets
 ============================================